Live types in a TypeScript monorepo

 + import { Fish } from "pkg-a"

-This vital to TypeScript's value proposition.
+This is vital to TypeScript's value proposition.

 This post explains a few strategies you can use to make your TypeScript monorepo feel more alive.
 Refer to the corresponding repo where you can play around with the code for each strategy: https://github.com/colinhacks/live-typescript-monorepo